KHP-Informatics/ngseasy/containerized/README.md

 **Eaxample Set up and  Running NGSeasy**
 ****************************************
-The commands below walk you through a getting, setting up and running an NGSeasy pipeline.
+The commands below walk you through getting, setting up and running an NGSeasy pipeline.

 **1.** Make a directory on your local machine for storing data, NGSeasy scripts and run files generated from the pipeline.